stafwag/blog/source/_posts/2019-01-21-settinp-up-openstack-ansible-all-in-one-on-a-centos-7-system.markdown

 {% img right /images/openstack-logo.png 150 150 "openstack-logo" %}

-[Openstack](https://www.openstack.org/) is nice platform to deploy [an Infrastructure as a service](https://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29) and is a [collection of projects](https://governance.openstack.org/tc/reference/projects/index.html) but it can be a bit difficult to setup.
+[Openstack](https://www.openstack.org/) is a nice platform to deploy [an Infrastructure as a service](https://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29) and is a [collection of projects](https://governance.openstack.org/tc/reference/projects/index.html) but it can be a bit difficult to setup.
 [The documentation](https://docs.openstack.org) is really great if you want to setup openstack by hand and there are a few openstack distributions that makes it easier to install it.

 [Ansible](https://www.ansible.org) is a very nice tool for system automatisation and is one that's easier to learn.